chrisman/advent-of-code/2018/docs/notes.md

 ## Day 6 Part 2

 YET AGAIN let's copy/paste part 1 code and kind of massage it around a little bit, and that's how we do part 2.
+## Day 7 Part 1

+How to code

+step 1: take a guess at what the data structure looks like

+step 2: try doing stuff with that data

+step 3: repeat until done

+This looked really complicated at first pass but ended up not being so much.

+there's a library called [xregexp](https://github.com/slevithan/xregexp) (eXtended regular expressions) that implements a thing called free-spacing, which allows you to comment your regex and do other cool things.
+I would consider using it if I knew I was going to be writing perhaps more than one long regex. they are obtuse little things, difficult to document.